lna29/lna29/README.md

 [Build recommendation systems for eCommerce retailer to increase conversion rate and UPT :](https://github.com/sailormoonvicky/eCommerce)<br>
 -	EDA on real dataset of customer sessions to extract meaningful insights
 -	Coding of a memory based recommender system with collaborative filtering using the cosine similarity
--	Analyse past user sessions to understand behaviour and recommend complementary product.
+-	Analyse past user sessions to understand behaviour and recommend complementary product.<br>
 [Streamlit of the Project](https://lewagon-1050-ecommerce.streamlit.app/)